-Eligibility for retirement savings plans.
+Eligibility for retirement savings plans

-- Faculty and staff who work at least half time (0.5 FTE or more) and have appointments for more than one year are eligible for employer contributions and match.
-Secretarial and clerical bargaining unit staff must have two years of service. - Email benefits@wesleyan.edu to determine your eligibility and to enroll in the retirement plans.
+- Faculty, staff, and bargaining unit members who work at least half time (0.5 FTE or more) and have appointments for more than one year are eligible for employer contributions and match (secretarial/ clerical bargaining unit staff must have two years of service). - Email benefits@wesleyan.edu to determine your eligibility and to enroll in the retirement plans.